AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

   "PO" for convenience).

-* If the hardware or the underlying system holds pending interrupt occurrences, the implementation must provide for later delivery of these occurrences to the program.
+* If the hardware or the underlying system holds pending interrupt occurrences, the RTL must provide for later delivery of these occurrences to the program.

 (The above is not everything in the model but we can ignore the rest in